Mental Benefits of Exercise

 Studies have shown that people who exercise in their senior years can protect their brain against age-related changes.
 Psychologists and neuroimaging experts at the University of Edinburgh found that those aged 70+ who exercised regularly had less brain shrinkage than those who are not physically active.
-Greater brain shrinkage is linked to memory and cognitive problems, leading researchers to conclude that exercise is a powerful way to keep the brain healthy.
+More significant brain shrinkage is linked to memory, and cognitive problems, leading researchers to conclude that exercise is a powerful way to keep the brain healthy.

 Exercise vs Depression

 People who exercise have better mental health.
 A recent study relied on MRI images to find that intense exercise increases levels of important neurotransmitters, which drive communications between the brain cells that are responsible for our physical and emotional health.
 Depression is often characterised by depleted neurotransmitters, which return to normal when mental health is restored.
 Exercise is also a powerful, natural, and affordable antidote to anxiety.
 As noted by Jasper Smits, an expert in anxiety, "Exercise can fill the gap for people who cannot receive traditional therapies because of cost or lack of access, or who do not want to because of the perceived social stigma associated with these treatments."